zohreh-danandeh/DevTests/README.md

 * The response form the API should be in JSON format

 ### Submission
 In order to submit your results the create a private fork of this repo and share it with the hiring manager.
+For the Database work please provide the appropriate scripts to create the DB tables for testing.